sourcegraph/handbook/content/ops/bizops/onboarding.md

   - Batch Changes
   - Code insights
 - Review the [sales onboarding quiz](../../sales/onboarding/quiz.md)
+- Check out the [Dev Pain Sessions](https://drive.google.com/drive/u/0/folders/167Umyjs25fHPonju2ctWhtrkADDQ1WSJ) in the Know Thy Dev sales enablement program for a deep dive into how Sourcegraph solves common developer pains.
+These videos are long so I recommend skipping to the parts the CEs are demoing and listening at at >1x speed
 - Product analytics overview
   - Event logger and pings overview
   - On-prem deployment to Google BigQuery to Looker data flow